SkillsFundingAgency/dfc-integration-faa/README.md

 #### Azure Storage

 Azure Queue storage provides cloud messaging between application components.
-In designing applications for scale, application components are often decoupled, so that they can scale independently.
+The functions is triggered by the Queue item.

 Queue storage also supports managing asynchronous tasks and building process work flows.
 You can learn more about Azure storage [How to use Azure Queue](https://docs.microsoft.com/en-us/azure/storage/queues/storage-dotnet-how-to-use-queues)